duvholt/rust-metaheuristic-framework/README.md

-# Multi Objective Algorithm
+# Metaheuristic Optimization Framework

 [![CircleCI](https://circleci.com/gh/duvholt/multi-objective-random-animal.png?circle-token=84a65873909c24aa9488f284ec3ec9a0ad23ee19)](https://circleci.com/gh/duvholt/multi-objective-random-animal)
 [![codecov](https://codecov.io/gh/duvholt/multi-objective-random-animal/branch/master/graph/badge.svg?token=OeoHWrHHqY)](https://codecov.io/gh/duvholt/multi-objective-random-animal)

-Programming languages:

-- Rust (algorithm)
-- Python 3 (plotting)

-## Algorithm

-The project consists of several optimization algorithms both single and multi objective.
+This project consists of several algorithms for both single and multi-objective optimization.
+The framework and optimization algorithm code is located in `src` while the plotting code is located in the `plotting folder`.

-### Installation
+## Installation

 The project has been developed using the nightly branch of Rust, but with the exception of the built-in benchmarker it should work with the stable branch.